fursham-h/factR/README.md

 # factR

-## Description

-High-throughout RNA sequencing have unveiled a repertoire of *de novo* RNA isoform.
-This it typically achieved by assembling genome-aligned reads into contiguous transcripts using current state of the art assemblers (StringTie, Trinity).
+factR is a robust and easy-to-use R package for annotating custom-assembled transcripts (GTF/GFF3) guided by a reference annotation.

 ## Features
-* Scans for NMD-inducing features on coding RNAs from various sources:
-  * Most transcript annotation databases
-  * Custom transcript annotation (GTF) generated from RNA-seq experiemnts
+* Core features
-* Constructs coding region (CDS) on custom-generated GTF annotation using reference CDS as guide
+* Constructs coding (CDS) information for each transcript using a reference annotation as guide
+* Searches coding transcripts for protein features
+* Scans coding transcripts for NMD-inducing features
+* Reanalyzes coding transcripts for upstream and overlapping ORFs
-* Extract features of coding proteins.
-Currently support:
+* Secondary features
-  * Protein domains prediction
-  * Signal peptide prediction
-* Matches chromosome levels and gene_id levels between query and reference GRanges object
+* Matches chromosome levels and gene_id levels between custom gtf and reference annotation
-* Search coding mRNAs for uORFs and overlapping ORFs
+* Calculates percent base coverage between two transcripts or two list-of-transcripts
 * Resizes start and end of transcript-organized GRanges object
-* *In development*
+* *In development features*
   * *Extract more features to be predicted from translated proteins*
     * *Transmembrane domain prediction*
     * *Disordered domain prediction*